djag477/djag477/README.md

 <br></br>
 <li> <b>I have a bot deployed on Heroku and running on twitter</b> <a href="https://twitter.com/wordle_inspo" title="Middle click on mouse to open in new tab.
 Github Markdown does not support opening new pages">@wordle_inspo</a> throwing daily suggestions for Wordle in case you're still into it  https://github.com/djag477/wordle-suggester </li>
 <br></br>
-<b>Marketing & Analytics</b> e.g.: tracking, attribution, API's and automation (WIP)
-<br></br>
-<li> This is a script to <b>retrieve data from the last 50 videos of a youtube channel using Youtube's API for the request and Pandas</b> to manipulate the dataframe https://github.com/djag477/youtube-research/blob/main/channel_research.py </li>

 -----------------------------------------------------------------------------